 To make the flowers more digestible, you can soak them in salty water or boil them.
 My favourite way to use the flowers is fresh as a garnish for salads and cakes.
 To help fresh flowers maintain their vibrant pink colour, it’s best to pick them early in the morning when they are still damp.

 You can also pound the dried flowers into a baking flour.
 The flowers contain no gluten so you need to use a binding agent or mix it with regular flour to ensure your baking holds shape.

 Red clover has been used traditionally in folk and herbal medicine.
 Many remedies use the dried flowers in tea.
 New studies published in the American Journal of Clinical Nutrition show that red clover could aid in the treatment of osteoporosis in post-menopausal women.

 This plant is also an important food source for bumblebees, deer, groundhogs, rabbits, foxes, Canadian geese, partridge, some species of butterflies, moths, and insects.
 Animals, like deer, rely on the plant for its high protein content.

 Eating too much red clover can cause an upset stomach and consuming red clover on a regular basis could interfere with hormones.
 If you are pregnant or breast feeding you should not consume red clover.
 It has been linked to pregnancy complications in farm animals.
 It can also cause complications if you are taking blood thinners.
-It is especially important that you do not ferment red clover as it becomes a potent blood thinner.
+Do not ferment red clover as it becomes a potent blood thinner.
 Always consult a doctor when introducing new wild foods and herbs and take care to properly identify plants.